NOAA-EDAB/DecisionSupportTool/README.md

 shiny::runGitHub("DecisionSupportTool", username = "NOAA-EDAB", ref = "master")

 ```
-Once you have the app up and running, scenarios can be added one of two ways.
+Once you have the app up and running, scenarios can be added one of two ways. < add screenshots >

 Fill out the ScenarioTemplate tab with the criteria for a model run and save it as a csv file in the InputSpreadsheets directory